Cocktail umbrella

 A cocktail umbrella or paper parasol is a small umbrella made from paper, paperboard, and a toothpick.
 They are frequently associated with tropical drinks and Tiki bars and used as a garnish decoration.
 They are also used in desserts or other foods and beverages.
+The overall form resembles a pleated inkcap.

 Description

 The umbrella is fashioned out of paper, which can be patterned, with cardboard ribs.
 The ribs are made from cardboard in order to provide flexibility and to hinge so the umbrella can be pulled shut much like an ordinary umbrella.
 A small plastic retaining ring is often fashioned against the stem, a toothpick, in order to prevent the umbrella from folding up spontaneously.
 A sleeve of folded newspaper is located under the collar or base of the cocktail umbrella and is made out of recycled paper from either China, India or Japan.
 As a result, they indicate their country of origin.

-Most drinks with cocktail umbrellas are tropical drinks.
-However, they are not all tiki drinks, as some would call them.
-To be considered a tiki drink, the cocktail must contain rum and exotic fruit juices.
-Following this definition, drinks such as pina colodas would be considered tiki drinks, but ones like the Hawaiian margarita would only be considered tropical.
-This is due to the fact that the Hawaiian margarita contains tequila instead of rum.